This post contains affiliate links. Please see our disclosure policy.

 • Cool the Cherry Sauce – Let the cherry sauce cool in the fridge until completely cool before swirling into the brownies.

-• Slicing the Brownies – You can dive into these after about 30 mins-1 hour after they come out of the oven, but the longer you let them cool, the better they’ll hold their shape when sliced.
+• Slicing the Brownies – You can dive into these after about 30 mins-1 hour after they come out of the oven, but the longer you let them cool at room temperature, the better they’ll hold their shape when sliced.

 The sliced brownies topped with whipped cream, fresh cherries, and chocolate shavings.